|

 What

-was the big deal about Marco's travel writings?
+was special about Marco Polo's travel writings?

 People's imaginations were triggered by descriptions of